Renumelb/HW18/README.md

 ## Step 4: Activate Blockchain <a name="paragraph5"></a>

-The nodes can now be used to begin mining blocks.Run the nodes in separate terminal windows with the commands:
+The nodes can now be used to begin mining blocks.
+Run the nodes in separate terminal windows with the commands:

 ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock (Please make note of node 1 enode address)
 ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock